lieuzhenghong/form-emailer/README.md

 ### password
 **(REQUIRED)** Your password.

+### smtp_url
+The SMTP url.
+Defaults to outlook.office.com as this program was originally written for iGlobe Office which uses Office365 Outlook.
+If you're using other email providers, you'll have to change this.
+Gmail's one for example is `smtp.google.com.`

+### smtp_port
+The SMTP port.
+Defaults to 587; same reason.

 ### data
 Your `data.csv` file.
 Useful if your `data.csv` is not called `data.csv`.
 If not specified, default is `data.csv`.